vsoch/scif/docs/pages/8-appendix.md

 ## Conclusion
-The Standard Container Integration Format is advantageous in that the container creator can embed his or her work with implied metadata about software and container contents.
+The Scientific Filesystem is advantageous in that the container creator can embed his or her work with implied metadata about software and container contents.
 SCI-F also makes it easier to package different run scripts with the container, and expose them easily to the user.
 However, this does not mean that the standard approach of using a container as a general toolbox and distributing it with a series of external callers is bad or wrong.
 The choice to use (or not use) SCI-F apps is largely dependent on the goals of the creator, and the intended users.

 ## List of (possibly) related standards,formats and initiatives